Improving Forward Compatibility in Class Incremental Learning by Increasing Representation Rank and Feature Richness: Discussion

 \subsection{Increasing representation rank during novel sessions}

 RFR increases effective rank during the base session only.
 It is also possible to increase effective rank during novel sessions with the goal of acquiring additional features that may be useful in the subsequent novel sessions.
-Such a strategy, however, can also intensify the modifications of the learned model from the previous sessions.
+Such a strategy, however, can also intensify catastrophic forgetting during novel sessions.
+When additional regularization, such as increasing the effective rank, is applied during the training of a novel task, it results in more significant changes to the model compared to when only the novel task is learned.
+This occurs because the model must simultaneously learn both the novel task and the regularization task.
+Consequently, the regularization intended to enhance the model's forward compatibility with subsequent tasks introduces a trade-off, increasing catastrophic forgetting of previous tasks.
 To investigate the overall effect, we have conducted an experiment and the results are shown in Table~\ref{tab:comparison_novel_reg}.
 While RFR demonstrates effectiveness in enhancing feature richness during the base session, its influence on overall performance is marginal when also applied to novel sessions.
 Therefore, we have chosen to apply effective rank regularization only during the base session.